 Mobile may account for almost 50% of your web traffic, if not more.

 So make sure your website displays properly across all devices.

 5. Try to rank for topics, not keywords

 As mentioned above, don’t get all hung up only on keywords.
 Think about topics related to your brand, and try to optimize your website for those.

 6. Ensure brand consistency throughout the site

 Your brand website should look the same on all pages and posts.
 It should have the same colors, fonts, and design elements.

 That’s why defining the brand template before working on all website elements is helpful.

 All your web content should also have the same tone of voice.

-6. Prioritize user experience
+7. Prioritize the user experience